gladson65/TO-DO-APP/README.md

 -   This App is for maintain the task on the daily basis.
 Basically this is the To-Do App.

 ### instruction: -  How to Run:
     1. This is a React - Vite project.
-So first run in the terminal: **npm run dev**.
+So first run in the terminal: 'cd to-do'
+        - 'npm install' (install NODE Module if no NODE Module is their)
+        - 'npm run dev'
     The web app will run on your browser.

     2. Write your daily task in the text area and to add click on **ADD button** or press 'Enter key'.